How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Does melatonin work?

 Melatonin supplements make it easier to fall asleep but do not improve sleep quality.
 You may also wake up in the middle of the night when the melatonin supplement stops working.
-Therefore, finding the root causes of sleep issues and treating them is better.
+Therefore, identifying the root causes of sleep issues and addressing them is more effective.

-How do I increase melatonin levels to have better sleep?
+How can I increase my melatonin levels to improve my sleep quality?

 Being outside and viewing the evening sunlight will additionally influence your inner rhythms.
 Like the morning sunlight, the evening sunlight has a more yellow color.
-Viewing it will stimulate the melatonin release in the evening.
+Viewing it will stimulate the release of melatonin in the evening.

-Regular sleeping times will support the sleep and wake rhythm and melatonin release in the evening.
+Regular sleeping times will support the sleep-wake rhythm and melatonin release in the evening.

 Can I have better sleep after meditation?

-A relaxing guided meditation can help calm down and sleep better.
+A relaxing guided meditation can help calm you and improve your sleep.
 Other options are breathing exercises or (self-)hypnosis.

 Does daily exercise promote better sleep?

 Your body is meant to be active in the morning and during the day.
-Daily exercise during this part of the day will be aligned with the daily rhythm, make your body tired, and promote better sleep at night.
+Daily exercise during this part of the day will align with your daily rhythm, tire your body, and promote better sleep at night.

 What is one small change that helped you get better sleep?

-Learning self-hypnosis for sleep helped me to get better sleep – to fall asleep easier and sleep through the night.
+Learning self-hypnosis for sleep helped me get better sleep—falling asleep more easily and sleeping through the night.

 What is the best dinner for better sleep?

 Foods that support brain activity and health will also promote better sleep.
-Nutrient-rich protocol, like the modern hunter-gatherer protocol, is highly suitable for general well-being and sound sleep.
+A nutrient-rich protocol, such as the modern hunter-gatherer protocol, is highly suitable for promoting general well-being and sound sleep.
 It includes:

 * quality meats or vegetarian sources of protein